CALORIE RESTRICTION PREVENTS HEART DISEASE

 - Periodic fasting could be beneficial.
 Strengthens the cells by upregulating protective mechanisms

 - Add Garlic to your to your menu.
-Garlic is a good blood thinner, vasodilator.
-It’s also a good antibacterial.
+Garlic is a good blood thinner, a vasodilator.
+Garlic is also a good antibacterial.

 - Eat Dark Chocolate.
 Rich in antioxidants.
 Vasodilates blood vessels and protects against free radical damage